TyrellR7872/Parent-Teacher-WebSite/README.md

 ## Project Description

-HCS-PTO is a ruby web app developed by Colgate University students.
+Parent-Teacher-WebSite is a ruby web app developed by Colgate University students.

 ## Project Features